 I positioned all the ladies so that they were all at a similar angle and asked them to lean forward towards me.

 The lens I used for all the shots was a 70-200mm 2.8, on a tripod, as it was important to get a consistent look throughout all the headshot photos as they were to be placed on the same webpage.

 Here is an image of the before and after portraits on Carr and Co’s website.
-As you can see, I captured a closer portrait, eliminated the harsh shadows and created a beauty style lighting setup.
+As you can see, I captured a closer portrait, eliminated the harsh shadows and created a beauty style lighting setup which is very flattering for women’s headshots.
 This lighting helps the skin glow, gives great catchlights in the eyes and creates a fresh-faced, youthful apperance all whilst keeping the images on brand and professional looking, which is most important for solicitors headshots.

 Before and after professional headshots

 Would you like to update and get some shiny new headshots for you and the team?

 If you’d like to find out more about professional, meet-the-team headshots lets chat.